JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 # Acknowledgements

-All the tutorials we covered in this module were adapated tutorials from [https://taming-the-beast.org/](https://taming-the-beast.org/) (publication [here](https://academic.oup.com/sysbio/article/67/1/170/3897660)).
+The tutorials we covered in this module were adapated tutorials from [https://taming-the-beast.org/](https://taming-the-beast.org/) (publication [here](https://academic.oup.com/sysbio/article/67/1/170/3897660)) and from past SISMID tutorials.
 Other than us, these tutorials and the lectures used here are partly based on work by:

 - Louis du Plessis